brainhack-school2020/tiawei_MEG_ML/README.md

 <a href="url"><img src="https://github.com/brainhack-school2020/tiawei_MEG_ML/blob/master/experiment.png" height="50%" width="50%" ></a>

 The MEG data have been time-locked to movement onset recorded through electromyography (EMG), co-registered with participants' structural MRI, and source-localized for ROIs localization.
 Virtual channels at the source-level were computed for both left and right motor cotices.
-Time-frequency analysis was done in Matlab for ERSP.
+Time-frequency analysis (ERSP) and connectivity analysis were done in Matlab.

 ERSP in M1s: